SleeplessByte/old3.derk-jan.com/src/pages/2020/05/predicate/index.md

 // 34
 ```

-Predicates has a language feature **built-in** to support predicates!
-A predicate methods in Ruby are those methods that end with a question mark `?`; they return either `true` or `false`.
+Ruby has a language feature **built-in** to support predicates!
+Predicate methods in Ruby are those methods that end with a question mark `?`; they return either `true` or `false`.
 The same example in Ruby looks a bit like this:

 ```ruby {3,7}
 NUMBERS = [1, 2, 3, 5, 8, 13, 21, 34]